 Light, moist carrot cake muffins.
-Easy, healthy recipe with a low sugar cream cheese frosting with orange and vanilla.
+Easy recipe made healthy with a low sugar cream cheese frosting with orange and vanilla.
 Great for parties, picnics and school bake sales.
+Just as good without the frosting, serve them warmed for breakfast.

-These individual carrot cakes were the practical answer for a school bake sale but just mention them and I'm still cringing.
-Have you had an embarrassing instant of saying something without thinking it through, then spent the following hours wishing you could hit replay?
+These individual carrot cakes were the practical answer for a school bake sale.
+Just mention that day and I'm still cringing.

-It could have been straight from a Desperate Housewives' scene; Bree standing in frilly apron, smiling proudly behind the school baking stall at the Lycée's Summer Fête looking at her carrot cakes.
-Just perfectly stacked on the stall, with cream cheese frosting and a little price tag for the school's charity fund.
+It could have been straight from a Desperate Housewives' scene; standing in frilly apron, smiling proudly behind the school baking stall at the Lycée's Summer Fête looking at her carrot cakes.
+Perfectly stacked on the stall they were, with cream cheese frosting and a little price tag for the school's charity fund.

 Moist Carrot Cake Muffins

 I don't think I've met anyone yet who doesn't love a good carrot cake.
-Even my French husband, who is sceptical of any kind of big wedge of 'cake' was asking for more of these muffins.
+Even my French husband, who is sceptical of any kind of big wedge of British or American style 'cake' was asking for more of these individual carrot cake muffins.

-These carrot cakes are so much healthier than cakes that are overloaded with far too much unnecessary sugar.
-You know the ones I mean.
-How can you taste the flavours if it's too sweet?
+These carrot cakes are so much healthier than sugary cakes.
+I see cakes around the internet overloaded with far too much unnecessary sugar.
+You know the ones I mean where the sugar is so overpowering, it's treated as a flavour.

 I originally adapted Sarah Cook's cupcake recipe in the BBC Good Food Magazine (May 2010 issue).
-The recipe is healthy in that there is not as much sugar as other recipes I've tried.
-I also love the high proportion of carrots, making the cakes very light and moist with 3 eggs.
+The recipe is healthier in that there is not as much sugar as other recipes I've tried.
+I also love the high proportion of carrots, making the cakes very light and moist with oil and 3 large eggs.

-So I increased the quantities from 12 to 18 muffins and I lowered the sugar quantity even more (as much as I dare for the balance of flavours), plus added vanilla powder.
+So I increased the quantities from 12 to 18 muffins and further reduced the sugar quantity (as much as I dare for the balance of flavours), plus added vanilla powder.
 The addition of orange zest to the frosting just gives the whole taste more zing.

 Makes 18 carrot cakes using muffin tins lined with paper cases (@ 7cm diameter) or one large cake.

-- Measure out all the dry ingredients in a bowl then add most of the orange zest from an unwaxed/organic orange (keep a teaspoon worth aside for the frosting).
-Add the grated carrots.
+Measure out all the dry ingredients in a bowl then add most of the orange zest from an unwaxed/organic orange (keep a teaspoon worth aside for the frosting).
+Add the grated fresh carrots.

 This is my best recipe for cream cheese frosting as it contains less sugar than classic recipes.

-The result is a slightly sweet and sour combination with the cake and topping - with added orange zest and vanilla.
+The result is a slightly sweet and sour combination with the cakes and topping - with added orange zest and vanilla.
+It's also delicious to top this purple carrot cake.

 Did you know that carrots were not always orange?